confact/lucky_search/README.md

 end
 ```

-Right now it has to be an flat data (no hash in the hash)
+Right now, it has to be flat data (no hash in the hash)

 index all your data:
 ```